wcoder/wcoder.github.io/README.md

 Tech blog
 ======================

 The site uses [Jekyll](http://jekyllrb.com), a static site generator.
 GitHub Pages, where the site is hosted, natively supports Jekyll so every time someone pushes to this repository, the website will be built and updated.
-For hosting it yourself, see [Setting up a local copy of the website(#setting-up-a-local-copy-of-the-website).
+For hosting it yourself, see [Setting up a local copy of the website](#setting-up-a-local-copy-of-the-website).

 Setting up a local copy of the website
 --------------------------------------